Marcokorcak/TCP-IP-Attack/README.md

 examined because the next packets would be targeted for the attack to work so the most recent

 sequence number had to be noted.
-We set the source IP address to 10.9.0.6(user-1) and the
+I set the source IP address to 10.9.0.6(user-1) and the

 destination IP address to 10.9.0.5 (victim).
 The interface “br-20261b0ffb04” was used and this

 was obtained using the “ifconfig” command.
 With all of this information added to the synflood.py

-file, we were able to run the program using the command “python3 synflood.py”.
+file, I was able to run the program using the command “python3 synflood.py”.
 When this file

 was running, Wireshark picked up packets with the RST label meaning the flag resets the

 connection and that the receiver should delete the connection.
 With all of these packets being

-picked up and sent, we got the message “Connection closed by foreign host” which means the
+picked up and sent, I got the message “Connection closed by foreign host” which means the

 attack was carried out successfully.